 - A payday loan should not be given for a period of less than 7 and more than 30 days.

 - Rollovers or extensions are not allowed and it is required that a borrower should make a full repayment in time.

-- Grace period can be granted to borrowers according to the Section 16a-2-404(9).
+- The grace period can be granted to borrowers according to Section 16a-2-404(9).
 It presupposes that a borrower should not pay any fees in case he is able to repay the loan in full by the end of the next business day after the day the loan was taken.
 No fees or charges can be implied in this case.
 If a borrower changes his mind he should notify a lender about rescinding and all the fees and charges should be returned.

 - Only one NSF fee is allowed per loan.

 - Any criminal actions against default payments are prohibited.

 More information about payday loans in Kansas can be found on the official website of the Office of the State Bank Commissioner.

 Regulator: Complaints & Information

 Kansas Office of the State Bank Commissioner

 Address: 700 SW Jackson St #300, Topeka, KS 66603